 I am a student at Monmouth University in my senior year, pursuing a double major in Political Science and Sociology.
 I am excited to be a part of Team TSF, organizing advocacy efforts by communicating with legislators, corporate leaders, and community members to raise support for Turner Syndrome.
 I believe that personal connections are an important part of implementing effective solutions to social issues, and will continue to utilize every effort to make the health of Turner Syndrome patients a priority in our society.

-The mission of the Turner Syndrome Foundation, as a bilingual speaker is to infuse diversity in our patient outreach to increase education and facilitate support to all young girls, and women with Turner Syndrome.
-It’s highly important that our families know we are here to help, communicate, and bring comfort in more than one language.
+The mission of the Turner Syndrome Foundation is inclusive and welcomes all to participate in patient outreach to increase education and facilitate support to all young girls and women with Turner Syndrome.
+It’s highly important that our families know we are here to help, communicate, and bring comfort to them through these efforts.
+It is a rewarding experience to help others and this good cause.

 Being a part of the Turner Syndrome Foundation, to me, means that I can contribute to those dealing with TS alone.
 My goal for Turner Syndrome Foundation is that we make the awareness of this cause even greater and find support for the girls and women living with Turner Syndrome.
 I plan to use my skills in media and publicity to open up a whole new world to people unaware of TS and broaden the foundation’s horizons.